-Certified patients registering with the Medical Cannabis Program may designate up to five caregivers.
-Designated caregivers with a valid registry identification card may assist the patient with the possession, acquisition, delivery, transfer, transportation and/or administration of approved medical cannabis.
+Certified patients registered with the Medical Cannabis Program may designate up to five caregivers.
+Designated caregivers with a valid registry ID may assist the patient with the possession, acquisition, delivery, transfer, transportation and/or administration of approved medical cannabis.

 There are three steps to becoming a registered caregiver for a medical cannabis patient.

 - Register online.
-A registry ID card will be mailed to you after your application is approved.
-A temporary registry ID card can be printed and used immediately in conjunction with a government-issued photo ID.
+After you complete your registration online, your registry ID can be printed or displayed on a smart device and used immediately in conjunction with a government-issued photo ID.

 - Purchase medical cannabis.
 Visit a registered organization's medical cannabis dispensing facility to purchase product for your patient.
-Bring your registry ID card (or temporary registry ID card), your patient’s certification, and your government-issued ID with you.
+Bring your registry ID, your patient’s certification, and your government-issued ID with you.

 An individual may act as a designated caregiver for up to four patients.